mongodb/specifications/source/transactions/transactions.rst

 The ``recoveryToken`` field enables the driver to recover the outcome of a sharded transaction on a new (or restarted) mongos. [#]_

-When a driver runs a command within a transaction, the mongos response includes a ``recoveryToken`` field.
+Every successful (``ok:1``) command response in a sharded transaction includes a ``recoveryToken`` field.
 Drivers MUST track the most recently received ``recoveryToken`` field and MUST append this field to any subsequent commitTransaction commands.
 Tracking the most recently returned ``recoveryToken`` allows the server to update the ``recoveryToken`` mid-transaction if needed.

 Drivers can safely assume that the ``recoveryToken`` field is always a BSON document but drivers MUST NOT modify the contents of the document.